NASA SOHO COMET SEARCH

 Help us develop a new AI/ML algorithm to identify comets! and get official discovery credit!
 The NASA SOHO Comet Search with Artificial Intelligence will include a marathon match or data science challenge to get solutions built.
-If you’re not already a Topcoder member, click register below to take part in future challenges like this.View Case Study
+If you’re not already a Topcoder member, click “Sign Up” above to take part in future challenges like this.View Case Study

 Why It’s Important

 The SOHO is a cooperative international mission between ESA and NASA’s Goddard Space Flight Center (GSFC), where data are archived at GSFC.
 SOHO’s Large Angle and Spectrometric Coronagraph, or LASCO, is the instrument that provides most of the imagery, with two coronagraph telescopes designed to block direct blinding sunlight and observe the much fainter solar corona and solar outflows.
 As an unintended consequence of the instrument’s sensitivity, LASCO also detects large numbers of previously unknown sungrazing comets.